 Where do drones fit between food producers and customers?
 What other intermediaries remain, and how will they share value?
 Different business models are being tested and only time will tell what works best.

-“It’s a complex issue, especially when considering how drones might be utilized outside of peak meal times.
+“It’s a complex issue, especially when considering how drones might be utilized outside peak meal times.
 Can you use them for medical or convenience deliveries during that time to bring the cost down?
 If so, does that mean it’s better to have a drone operator that focuses across segments, rather than one that focuses on the restaurant chain?
 So this is just an example of the kind of things that need to get figured out as this industry grows,” said Riedel.

 Zipline

-Zipline driod in a loading portal.
+Zipline droid in a loading portal.

 Zipline offers capacity on its delivery network, enabling drones or “Zips” to serve multiple restaurants within a city.
 These drones can automatically adjust their routes on demand.

-“A Zip may start its day delivering donuts, then deliver salads at lunch, and groceries at dinner time.
+“A Zip may start its day delivering donuts then deliver salads at lunch, and groceries at dinner time.
 As far as restaurants are concerned, when they need to make a delivery, an order is prepared just like normal, but instead of putting it on a pickup shelf or handing it off to a driver, it’s placed in our droid and we automatically handle the rest,” said Chris Kenney, Zipline’s head of restaurants.
 He added that they have “loading portals” where employees can load orders from inside the store.

 Zipline also released its Platform 2 or P2 Zip, capable of carrying up to eight pounds, delivering within a ten-mile radius, and fly up to 70 miles per hour.
 Partnerships include Sweetgreen, Panera Bread, Mendocino Farms, Jet’s Pizza and more.